Kitware/SMTK/doc/tutorials/add_a_bridge/entity_uuids.rst

 pedigree IDs) VTK behaves much like an attribute system in a geometric modeling kernel.

-Thus, when given any VTK dataset, we would first search for point and cell arrays that define UUIDs and create them if they are not present.

-Besides points and cells, we might wish to assign UUIDs to datasets themselves and even filter objects.
-This might be achieved by creating a new vtkInformationKey to hold UUIDs and assigning it to the vtkInformation object on the dataset or filter.
+If we ever expose individual points and cells in the SMTK Exodus session, we could search for point- and cell-data arrays containing UUIDs.
+Currently, we only search for field data specifying the UUID of a dataset as shown above.

-Although not required by this technique, you should be aware that you may store information about a particular session instance in an SMTK JSON file by subclassing the :smtk:`SessionIOJSON` class.
+Although not required by this example, you should be aware that you may store information about a particular session instance in an SMTK JSON file by subclassing the :smtk:`SessionIOJSON` class.